Łódż is Closer than you Think: Loretta Kiron Talks about Auschwitz, White Flight and Tennis

 Q: Give us a flavor of the conversations you were carrying out with neighbors at that time who were not staying.

 LK: Their main concern was the schools—and I know a lot of people are still concerned about them.
 But we always felt that a lot of our children’s education was going to come from the family.
 Arthur, the curator, was on the Wilson High School team competing against public and private schools on a radio show called “It’s Academic” and they got to the finals.
 Education was always a big factor in bringing up our children.
 I read books to my children and we took many trips to the wonderful museums downtown.
 We thought we found people who shared our values.
 And we were right.
 And we weren’t afraid, you know.
 Maybe there was some doubt.
 But the determination to stay here was stronger than any doubt we might have had.
 I am glad we did stay.
 I think we made the best decision for our family.
 I didn’t want to move out to suburbia with all those cookie-cutter homes.
+Did you ever live in suburbia?

 Q: Tell us about your experience in the neighborhood and its connections with DC more broadly.